What is Universal Credit?

 Help to make an online application

-If you have difficulty accessing a computer, or need support to complete the Universal Credit online form, you can contact the Benefits Team.
+Contact the Benefits Team if you have difficulty accessing a computer, or need support to complete the Universal Credit online form.